 The Irish connections of the Duchess of Cambridge were unveiled in London’s House of Commons in 2013.
 Website TheJournal.ie reported that the connections were unveiled at an event attended by British Prime Minister David Cameron and his Irish counterpart Enda Kenny.

-Keen to promote The Gathering, Tourism Ireland chiefs announced details of their research which traces Katie’s Irish roots all the way back to the warrior who fought the Vikings in the Battle of Clontarf.
+Keen to promote The Gathering a few years ago, Tourism Ireland chiefs announced details of their research which traces Katie’s Irish roots all the way back to the warrior who fought the Vikings in the Battle of Clontarf.

 The tourism body said that genealogists’ research shows that Prince William’s wife has connections through the Lupton family from Yorkshire with the Fitzmaurices, a noble family from Co Kerry.

 The Fitzmaurices have links back to Brian Boru, the first High King of Ireland.